Best vertical monitor 2023 - Our top picks

 The 16:18 aspect ratio differs heavily from the standard 16:9, and gives this monitor unique properties for creative working.
 Being able to divide the screen into two windows comes effortlessly, and allows for seamless multitasking.

-An enhanced Ergo Stand allows full customisation as standard, and an Ambient Light Sensor automatically adjusts brightness depending on your surroundings, making the 28MQ780-B extremely user friendly.
+An enhanced Ergo Stand allows full customisation as standard and an Ambient Light Sensor automatically adjusts brightness depending on your surroundings, making the 28MQ780-B extremely user-friendly.

-A SDQHD Nano IPS display will deliver great image quality, but this model is more concerned with maximising the specific qualities a Vertical Monitor desires, rather than appealing to a wider selection of roles, such as gaming.
+An SDQHD Nano IPS display will deliver great image quality, but this model is more concerned with maximising the specific qualities a Vertical Monitor desires, rather than appealing to a wider selection of roles, such as gaming.

 If you find yourself after a purely Vertical Monitor then the LG 28MQ780-B DualUp will meet your every demand.